bruno-f7s/portfolio/disaster-response/README.md

 ### 5.2.
 File: categories.csv
 The messages.csv file has 2 columns:
 - __id__: the message's id.
-- __categories__: a string column with all the labels and its value (1 or 0) for the current message, example: "related-1;request-0;offer-0;aid_related-0;...".
+- __categories__: a string column with all the labels and their values (1 or 0) for the current message, example: "related-1;request-0;offer-0;aid_related-0;...".

 ### 5.3.
 Data Limitations
 - The dataset has 26216 rows and 36 labels.
 Although the number of rows is of a considerable size there are many different labels.
-- The labels _ related_ and _ child_alone_ only include one of the categories (1 or 0) and therefore do not hold any prediction power.
+- The labels _related_ and _child_alone_ only include one of the categories (1 or 0) and therefore do not hold any prediction power.
 - Many labels like _aid_centers_ (2.1%), _tools_ (1.1%), _ shops_ (0.8%), etc. are extremely imbalanced.
 This will be a challenge for the algorithms considering the amount of data available and the complexity of the classification problem.
 - Without the two labels _ related_ and _ child_alone_, 11431 messages (57% of total) do not have any other label present.
-This means that these rows will always have 0 prediction on any of the present labels.
+This means that these rows will always miss a predictive label.
 This data was excluded from the training process to try compensating for the imbalanced labels and try some overfitting on said labels.

 ## 6 Web app
 The web app has an area where the use can enter a message for classification: